Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Why is it that in the world of romance, so many relationships end up with your man losing interest in you and the partnership, seemingly all at once, like there was an expiration date on the fun times, and then he withdraws?
+Why is it that in the world of romance, so many relationships end up with your man losing interest in you and the partnership, seemingly all at once, like there was an expiration date on the fun times, like some sort of secret test wasn’t passed, and then he withdraws?

 Keeping the flame burning brightly once the novelty has worn off can be a real challenge since comfort breeds laziness.

 It is as if no one wants to put the effort into the relationship after a while.
 It is human nature and men and women are both guilty of it in their own ways.

 For now, let’s examine why men have the tendency to stop giving like they used to.